atlassian-api/atlassian-python-api/README.rst

     data = bitbucket.project_list()
     print(data)

-Now you can use Jira Service Desk module.
+Now you can use the Jira Service Desk module.
 See docs.
 Example to get your requests:

 .. code-block:: python